cgaravitoc/machine_learning/README.md

 # machine_learning
 Classic machine learning projects.

-Here:
+Working datasets to be define...

 ## Supervised learning
+In progress...

 ## Unsupervised learning

-Working datasets to define...
+In progress...

+## Engineering features
+In progress...

+## Model evaluation
+In progress...

+## Pipelines
+In progress...

+## Text Data
+In progress...